Japan7/nanak8s/README.md

   - image-gc-low-threshold=0
 ```

-If running in server mode, also add the following keys:
+If running in server mode, also add the following values:

 ```yaml
 secrets-encryption: true